-Romania, one of the European Union’s poorest member states, has been in political paralysis for a month, threatening its economic recovery from the coronavirus pandemic and efforts to reduce large twin deficits at a time of rising energy prices.
+Romania, one of the European Union’s poorest states, has been in political paralysis since a liberal-led cabinet was toppled by parliament on Oct.
+5, threatening the economic recovery from the pandemic and efforts to cut twin deficits at a time of rising energy prices.

-USR‘s withdrawal of its ministers in a row over a regional development fund cost Citu’s government its majority and caused it to collapse last week.
+The centrist ruling coalition of caretaker premier Florin Citu collapsed earlier this month after Ciolos’ USR party withdrew its ministers in a row over a regional development fund that also cost Citu’s government its majority.